cloudpilot-emu/cloudpilot-emu/doc/networking.md

 Launch the server with the generated certificate by running

 ```
-    > cloudpilot-server serve --cert <certificate.pem>
+    > path/to/server/cloudpilot-server serve --cert \<certificate.pem>
 ```

-replacing <certificate.pem> with the genreated `.pem` file.
+replacing \<certificate.pem> with the genreated `.pem` file.

 ## Configure Cloudpilot

-Start Cloudpilot, go to the settings page and enable "Network redirection".
+Load Cloudpilot, go to the settings page and enable "Network redirection".
 Enter the IP address or hostname of the machine that runs the server in the field "proxy server".
 You can test the connection by pressing the "Test" button on the right.

 You can now use the network on your virtual PalmOS devices.
-On PalmOS, network connectivity was provided by connecting to a provider via modem, and PalmOS will ask you which service to connect to if an application uses the network.
-You can select any service you like, Cloudpilot will skip the dial-up phase and directly provides PalmOS with a working connection,
+Back in the days, network connectivity was provided by connecting to a provider via modem, and PalmOS will ask you which service to connect to if an application uses the network.
+You can select any service you like, Cloudpilot patches PalmOS to skip dialing and directly connect via the proxy server instead.

-## Troubleshooting

-In order to troubleshoot issues with the connection to the proxy, navigate to the proxy server drectly in a browser on the device running Cloudpilot.
-In its default configuration the server runs on port 8667, so the corresponding URL is `https://<host>:8667` with <host>
-replaced with the hostname or IP of the machine running the server.

-If the server is reachable and the certificate is configured correctly you should see the server respond with "not found"

-If the browser complains that it can't load the page you should check whether the server is running, whether both devices are on the same network and whether a firewall is preventing communication between the devices.

-A security warning indicates that the certificate has not been set up correctly.
-Check the installation steps above.
-If all else fails you can set an exception in most browser in a similar way as described for firefox above, but your mileage may vary depending on the specific browser and OS.

-Note that the default configuration of the server is not suitable for running cloudpilot from anywhere other than `https://cloudpilot-emu.github.io`.
-Please check "advanced usage" below if you want to use networking with an instance of Cloudpilot that is served from a different machine.

 # Setting up Network Hotsync

+## Hotsync user name

+Normally, Cloudpilot will take control of the hotsync user name used by its virtual devices.
+This will conflict with Palm Desktop if you decide to hotsync the virtual device.
+Go to the sessions page in Cloudpilot, open the settings for the corresponding session, uncheck "Manage hotsync name" and hit save.

+## Palm Desktp

 On the machine running Palm Desktop, open the Hotsync manager, go to "Connections" and make sure that "Network (TCP/IP)" is checked.

+## Palm OS

 On the virtual device, open Hotsync, select "Modem Sync Prefs" in the menu and switch to "Network" (instead of "Direct to modem").
 Select "Primary PC Setup" from the menu